boldare/xsolve-associate/README.md

 This time `dolor` is present twice as it is a scalar value and uniqueness was not imposed.

-However if array is associative we can also go deeper into it when collecting values:
+However if an array is associative we can also go deeper into it when collecting values:

 ```php
 <?php